Quotation and allusion

 External links

-Wikipedia has a short article on musical quotation that has a good list of examples, and it has a pretty good article on sampling.
-Soundsjustlike.com has tons of examples of borrowing and possibly plagiarism in sound-alike songs.
+Wikipedia has a short article on musical quotation (Link opens in new window) that has a good list of examples, and it has a pretty good article on sampling (Link opens in new window).
+Soundsjustlike.com (Link opens in new window) has tons of examples of borrowing and possibly plagiarism in sound-alike songs.

 License